Information for Students

 - Internship placement.
 Funding up to $5,000 per fiscal year (July 1 to June 30) is available for two interns.
 Applicants must be graduate students at the Johns Hopkins Bloomberg School of Public Health.
 We also can facilitate unpaid internships if funding is not available.
 Internship acceptances will be decided twice a year, in fall and spring.
 For 2020, the fall deadline is October 12.
-Internship placement is offered at the Maryland Center for Developmental Disabilities (MCDD), and occasionally at the Sheppard Pratt - Lieber Research Institute (SPL).
+Internship placement is offered at the Maryland Center for Developmental Disabilities (MCDD).
+The intern chosen during the fall 2020 application period will serve during spring 2021.
 As a condition of internship, recipients must write a short report about their internship.
 They also are expected to lead a Wendy Klag Center journal club during the school year, and also to attend journal club regularly.
 To apply for internship placement, please complete this form.
 Learn about past interns

 Maryland Center for Developmental Disabilities (MCDD)